3 Rooibos Tea Side Effects

 Are there any risks or side effects of Rooibos Tea?

 Like any other dietary supplement, excessive intake of rooibos tea is not recommended.
-Despite its proposed benefits, there are several risks or side effects that have been associated with drinking rooibos tea.
+Despite its proposed benefits, several risks or side effects have been associated with drinking rooibos tea.

 Some of the commonly-seen side effects of rooibos tea may include: